Linearly Polarized Photon Fusion as a Precision Probe of the Tau Lepton Dipole Moments at Lepton Colliders: Theoretical Formalism

-In contrast to UPCs, where the TMDs are non-perturbative and model-dependent, a key advantage here is that these distributions are perturbatively calculable in QED.
+In contrast to UPCs, where the TMDs are nonperturbative and model dependent, a key advantage here is that these distributions are perturbatively calculable in QED.
 At leading order (LO), they are given by~\cite{Pisano:2013cya, Jia:2024xzx}

 where $m_e$ is the electron mass and $\alpha_e$ is the fine-structure constant.